awsdocs/aws-freertos-docs/doc_source/ota-console-workflow.md

    1. Under **Code signing certificate**, choose **Select** to select a previously imported certificate or **Import** to import a new certificate\.

-   1. Under **Pathname of code signing certificate on device**, enter the fully\-qualified path name to the code\-signing certificate on your device\.
-The certificate's location varies by platform, and should be the location where you put the code\-signing certificate when you followed the instructions at [Installing the Initial Firmware](dg-ota-initial-firmware.md)\.
+   1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code\-signing certificate on your device\.
+The certificate's location varies by platform\.
+It should be the location where you put the code\-signing certificate when you followed the instructions in [Installing the Initial Firmware](dg-ota-initial-firmware.md)\.
 **Note**
-When running on the Microchip Curiosity PIC32MZEF, the code\-signing certificate is first searched for in the certificate store by name\.
+When you run on the Microchip Curiosity PIC32MZEF, it searches for the code\-signing certificate in the certificate store by name\.
 If not found, a built\-in certificate is used\.
 **Important**
-On the Texas Instruments CC3220SF\-LAUNCHXL, do not include a leading slash character \(**/**\) in front of the file name if your code signing certificate exists in the root of the file system on this platform\.
+On the Texas Instruments CC3220SF\-LAUNCHXL, do not include a leading forward slash \(**/**\) in front of the file name if your code signing certificate exists in the root of the file system\.
 Otherwise, the OTA update fails during authentication with a `file not found` error\.

 1. Under **Select your firmware image in S3 or upload it**, choose **Select**\.
 A list of your Amazon S3 buckets is displayed\.
 Choose the bucket that contains your firmware update, and then choose your firmware update in the bucket\.
 **Note**
 The Microchip Curiosity PIC32MZEF demo projects produce two binary images with default names of `mplab.production.bin` and `mplab.production.ota.bin`\.
 Use the second file when you upload an image for OTA updating\.

-1. Under **Pathname of firmware image on device**, enter the fully\-qualified path name to the location where the firmware image will be copied onto your device\.
-This location also varies by platform\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
+This location varies by platform\.
 **Important**
 On the Texas Instruments CC3220SF\-LAUNCHXL, due to security restrictions, the firmware image path name must be `/sys/mcuflashimg.bin`\.